Pierre Du Mage

-Pierre du Mage (also Dumage) (baptized 23 November 1674 – 2 October 1751) was a French Baroque organist and composer.
-His first music teacher was most likely his father, organist of Beauvais Cathedral.
-At some point during his youth Dumage moved to Paris and studied under Louis Marchand.
-He also befriended Nicolas Lebègue, who in 1703 procured for Dumage a position of organist of the Saint-Quentin collegiate church.
-In 1710 he was appointed titular organist of the Laon Cathedral.
-Due to strained relations with his superiors in the cathedral chapter, du Mage left on 30 March 1719, at the age of 45, and became a civil servant.
+Pierre Du Mage (also Dumage; baptised 23 November 1674 – 2 October 1751) was a French Baroque organist and composer.
+His first music teacher was most likely his father, who was the organist at Beauvais Cathedral.
+At some point during his youth, Du Mage moved to Paris and studied under Louis Marchand.
+He also befriended Nicolas Lebègue, who in 1703 procured for him a position as the organist of the Collegiate Church of Saint-Quentin.
+In 1710, Du Mage was appointed the titular organist of Laon Cathedral.
+Due to strained relations with his superiors in the cathedral chapter, Du Mage left on 30 March 1719, at the age of 45, and became a civil servant.
 He apparently neither played nor composed music professionally until his death.